paulfitz/coopy/README.md

 databases.
 Focused on keeping data in sync across different technologies (e.g. a MySQL table and an Excel spreedsheet).

-* See BUILD.txt for information on building the programs.
+* See BUILD.md for information on building the programs.
   - Summary: CMake
 * See SERVE.txt for server-side information.
   - Summary: fossil